 Evidence to support regular work

-Evidence that the right work is good for people's health is now well established.
+Evidence that being in the right work is good for people's health is now well established.
 Being out of work can increase long-term health risks.
-Most people with long term health conditions do in fact work.
-If patients are likely to be absent from work, the advice their GP gives in the fit note can have a major influence on their future wellbeing.
-Particularly if patients are absent from work an extended period of time.
+Most people with long-term health conditions do work.
+If patients are likely to be absent from work, the advice from a GP in the fit note can have a major influence on their future wellbeing, particularly if people are absent from work for a long time.

-- consider if a patient could do some form of work – if they cannot only then advise that they are not fit for work.
+- consider whether a patient could do some form of work – if this is not possible, only then advise that they are not fit for work.

 Facts about fit notes

-- The GP guidance suggests when the 'may be fit for work' box on a fit note might be appropriate.
-It suggests what extra advice they could give.
-GPs are able to use the free text boxes to give advice on what the patient can or can't do.
-GPs need to consider this in line with occupational health advice from the patient's employer.
-Patients should be encouraged to discuss with and agree a return to work programme with their line manager.
+- Guidance suggests when it may be appropriate to use the 'may be fit for work' box on a fit note and offers extra advice to give to patients.
+Issuing staff can use the free text boxes to give advice on what the patient can or can't do.
+Staff need to consider this in line with occupational health advice from the patient's employer.
+Practice staff should encourage patients to discuss with and agree a return to work programme with their line manager.
 The text in the fit note should reflect this.

-- GPs are not expected to have specialist knowledge of workplaces or occupational health.
+- GPs, nurses, occupational therapists, pharmacists, and physiotherapists are not expected to have specialist knowledge of workplaces or occupational health.
 Their advice on a 'may be fit for work' fit note is about the functional effect of a patient's condition on work in general.
 Many people seeking a medical certificate are declared completely unfit.
 This is wholly warranted when the patient's condition precludes any form of work, during expected recovery time or indefinitely.

 - All GP practices with GPSoC systems can access the computer-generated fit note template.
 This saves time and can be sent electronically.
 The system pre-populates many of the details and stores them on the patient record.
-DWP will accept fit notes that are printed, signed, scanned and emailed to patients.
+The Department for Work and Pensions will accept fit notes that are printed, signed, scanned and emailed to patients.

-When signing and sending fit notes electronically, attention must be given to:
+When signing and sending fit notes electronically, it's important to consider:

 - information governance

-When filling in a fit note, doctors are asked to consider an individual’s functional capacity.
-They should consider the patient's capacity to return not only to their own job but to work in general.
+When filling in a fit note, doctors need to consider a patient's functional capacity.
+As well as considering the patient's capacity to return to their own job, they also need to look at returning to work in general.
 This approach opens up ways to return to work that a patient may not have otherwise considered.